 Kids love and are drawn to playing online games because it's fun.
-Games can also be used to teach appropriate interaction with other users, appreciation that rules are part of technology, promote team work and creativity.
+Games can also be used to teach and promote teamwork and creativity.

 Online games are developed by companies for financial gain.
 Their mission is to make money.
 The more players and the longer they stay there, the more money they make.